torosumamus-collab/Nest-Nurture/content/posts/five-minute-self-care-for-tired-mothers.md

 ## 6. Read One Page

 Not twenty pages.
 Not a whole chapter.
-One page, of anything — a devotional, a novel you've been meaning to finish, an essay, a poem.
+One page, of anything; a devotional, a novel you've been meaning to finish, an essay, a poem.
 Small reading habits, kept small on purpose, are far more likely to become lasting ones than the ambitious ones you abandon by week two.

 ## 7. Light a Candle